makers-for-life/makair/README.md

 1. Though 3D-printing (FDM and SLA) can be used to build your own respirator — this will definitely not scale well to mass-produce MakAir respirators, and parts might be brittle or leak air.
 Please work with proper industrial methods and processes if you want to build your own MakAir respirators.

 2. As ARDS patients are sedated, their breathing cycle is forced by mechanical ventilation, while they are intubated.
-A failing respirator (due to bad mechanics, pneumatics or software) could kill the patient (O2 desaturation), or permanently damage their lung alveoli (over pressure).
+A failing respirator (due to bad mechanics, pneumatics or software) could kill the patient (O2 desaturation), or permanently damage their lung alveoli (overpressure).
 It is critical that any self-built MakAir respirator is tested against a lung simulator system (eg. [ASL 5000](https://www.ingmarmed.com/product/asl-5000-breathing-simulator/)), and validated by medical experts.

 3. Medical-grade plastic should be used to produce ventilators, and any kind of grease or adhesive chemicals must be avoided in the respirator.
 The ventilators should be produced in a [cleanroom](https://en.wikipedia.org/wiki/Cleanroom) as to avoid dust & germ contaminations.